 Factors Affecting Speciation

 There are several factors which lead to speciation.
 Two of them are:

 Due to some geographical changes, few members of a species get isolated from other members.
 Later, this isolated group grows in a different land and eventually evolves as a new species with new adaptations according to its environment.
 Natural selection and genetic drift have a major role to play in this.

 Suppose earlier there was a species of flies living on land A. Some of them fed on dead animals.
 Evidently, there was a flood which washed off the dead animals and the flies feeding on them.
 Consequently, a few groups of flies get isolated from the other members to another land B. The species on land A and land B are too far to unite.
 Moreover, the environmental conditions in land B are different from those on the mainland A. The groups of flies which now live inland B start to adapt themselves according to their environmental conditions.
 Gradually, the individual’s structure and functions alter to give rise to a new species.
 This is speciation.

 The new species are different from the flies in mainland A as well as from the flies who got introduced to land B by the flood.
 Even if this new species was reintroduced to the mainland A, they would not mate with those flies.
 New species start to mate amongst themselves.
 Thus a population of new species arrives.

-Hybridization: Hybridization is an artificial method to develop a new species.
+Hybridization is an artificial method of developing a new species.
 In animal husbandry, two parents from different species are mated to form a third species.
 Hybridization has numerous and various impacts on the process of speciation.